 Founder / Catalyst

-Brent Fulton is the founder and president of ChinaSource and the editor-in-chief of ChinaSource Quarterly.
+Brent Fulton is the founder of ChinaSource.

-Prior to assuming his current position, he served as the managing director of the Institute for Chinese Studies at Wheaton College, the US director of China Ministries International, and as the English publications editor for the Chinese Church Research Center in Hong Kong.
+Dr. Fulton served as the first president of ChinaSource until 2019.
+Prior to his service with ChinaSource, he served from 1995 to 2000 as the managing director of the Institute for Chinese Studies at Wheaton College.
+From 1987 to 1995 he served as founding US director of China Ministries International, and from 1985 to 1986 as the English publications editor for the Chinese Church Research Center in Hong Kong.

 Dr. Fulton holds MA and PhD degrees in political science from the University of Southern California and a BA in radio-TV-film from Messiah College.

+An avid China watcher, Dr. Fulton has written and taught extensively on the church in China and on Chinese social and political phenomena.
 He is the author of China’s Urban Christians: A Light That Cannot Be Hidden and co-authored China’s Next Generation: New China, New Church, New World with Luis Bush.

-Joann Pittman is the senior vice president of ChinaSource and editor of ZGBriefs.
+Joann Pittman is Vice President for Partnerships and China Engagement and the editor of ZGBriefs.

 Prior to joining ChinaSource, Joann spent 28 years working in China, as an English teacher, language student, program director, and cross-cultural trainer for organizations and businesses engaged in China.
 She has also taught Chinese at the University of Northwestern-St. Paul (MN), and Chinese Culture and Communication at Wheaton College (IL) and Taylor University (IN).